DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

-Update 5th of March 2021: The server is not live for use after all, due to heavy problems with "WAN Connection: ISP's DHCP did not function properly." on my ASUS router after a firmware update.

-—————————————————————————————————————————————————————

 After 1½ years of trial setups and tinkering until March 2021, I now offer my DNS server to be used by the public!
 That being said, there are a considerable number of drawbacks with it that means that it should ***NOT*** be used in setups where uptime, privacy, or impartiality is important.
 By using this server, you agree to at least having *read* and being aware of all the info written below.

 ### DNS IP addresses

 The main connection addresses are `https://dandelionsprout.asuscomm.com:2501/dns-query` and `tls://dandelionsprout.asuscomm.com:853`.

-Although I do also offer standard IPv4 and IPv6 addresses, they change fairly frequently due to ASUS routers bizarrely insisting on getting a new IPv4 address each time most of its settings are changed in any way; the newest ones are almost always available at https://www.ntppool.org/a/DandelionSprout.
+Although I do also offer standard IPv4 and IPv6 addresses, they change fairly frequently due to ASUS routers bizarrely insisting on getting a new IPv4 address each time most of its settings are changed in any way; the newest ones are usually available at https://www.ntppool.org/a/DandelionSprout.

 The encrypted addresses may also go down during (pretty rare) Raspberry Pi restarts, or if ASUS' lookup servers for Asuscomm are acting funky.